 Is there a better system or economy that is more “zero waste”?

 Yes, there is!
-As I briefly mentioned in the begining, there is a better option, called a circular economy.
+There is a better option, called a circular economy.

 The circular economy is a model of production and consumption, which involves: